saidaspen/curatedrust/README.md

 * 💻 20 min: Do the *Robot Simulator* exercise on [Exercism](https://exercism.io/)
 * 💻 30 min: Do the *Binary Search* exercise on [Exercism](https://exercism.io/)

+#### 👑 Extra
+* 📚 15 min: Read [Sort a vector](https://rust-lang-nursery.github.io/rust-cookbook/algorithms/sorting.html) from the Rust Cookbook.
+It has some lambdas in the code, just ignore them for now.

 ### Week 2, Day 5: Error Handling (~ 1 hour, 15 min)
 Some find Error handling in Rust to be difficult.
 I should know, I am one of them.
 Coming from a language like Java or Python, Rust's error handling can seem obscure.
 I am told, however, that you get used to it and that you learn to love it.